The Conqueror (1956 film): Cast

-The role of Genghis Khan was originally written for Marlon Brando, but then Brando later backed out from the role.
+The role of Genghis Khan was originally written for Marlon Brando, but Brando later backed out of the role.

 Production

 300 members of the Shivwits Band of Paiutes were cast as Tartar horsemen.
-The film had a troubled production and Oscar Millard stated that "The company had just missed being wiped out by a flash flood, and Duke Wayne had been drunk for three days.
+The film had a troubled production; writer Oscar Millard stated that "The company had just missed being wiped out by a flash flood, and Duke [John] Wayne had been drunk for three days.
 Not that it made much difference; except when a bender bloated him, it was hard to tell.
 His performance drunk or sober was the way other actors tend to perform if drunk."
+According to his son Norman, Dick Powell accepted directing duties for the money.

 Nuclear incident and cancer controversy

-Of the 220 film crew members, 91 (comprising 41% of the crew) developed cancer during their lifetime, while 46 (or 21%) died from it.
+Of the 220 crew members, 91 (comprising 41% of the crew) developed cancer by 1980, while 46 (or 21%) died from it.
 When this was learned, many suspected that filming in Utah and surrounding locations, near nuclear test sites, was to blame.
-Although the number of cancer cases among the cast and crew is in line with the average for adults in the US at the time, the perception of a link between the film's location and subsequent illness remains, not least because many of those involved in the film developed cancer at a younger age than average.
+Some victims also believed their habitual tobacco use contributed.
+The perception of a link between the film's location and subsequent illness remains, not least because many of those involved developed cancer at a younger age than average.

-Parts of the film were shot in Utah locations such as Snow Canyon, Pine Valley, Leeds, and Harrisburg.
-The exterior scenes were shot in the Escalante Desert near St. George, Utah, which is 137 miles (220 km) downwind of the United States government's Nevada National Security Site and received the brunt of nuclear fallout from testing active in this period.
-In 1953, 11 above-ground nuclear weapons tests occurred at the site as part of Operation Upshot–Knothole.
-The cast and crew spent many difficult weeks at the site, and producer Howard Hughes later shipped 60 tons of dirt back to Hollywood in order to match the Utah terrain and lend realism to studio re-shoots.
-The filmmakers knew about the nuclear tests but the federal government had assured residents that the tests posed no hazard to the public health.
+Some filming locations included parts of Utah, such as Snow Canyon, Pine Valley, Leeds, and Harrisburg.
+Exteriors were shot in the Escalante Desert near St. George, Utah, which is 137 miles (220 km) downwind of the United States government's Nevada National Security Site and received the brunt of nuclear fallout from testing active in this period.
+In 1953, eleven above-ground nuclear weapons tests occurred at the site as part of Operation Upshot–Knothole.
+The cast and crew spent many difficult weeks at the site, and producer Howard Hughes later shipped 60 tons of dirt back to Hollywood in order to match the Utah terrain and lend realism to studio reshoots.
+The filmmakers knew about the nuclear tests, but the federal government had assured residents that the tests posed no hazard to the public health.
+Over 100 nuclear bombs were detonated in the area from 1951 to 1962.